softkave/fimidara-server-node/notes/now.md

 - [ ] Memstore txn ops shouldn't wait if query or data to insert/update is empty
 - [ ] Memstore should run query for multiple queries at once instead of one query per loop.
 This can also be used to support $or and $and
 - [ ] Frontend endpoint doc should be generated for each route to reduce compute and cost.
 Currently, the file is loaded then rendered.
-- [ ] Error boundary page on the frontend
 - [ ] Seek file included in readFile
 - [ ] Support Blob, UIntArray in js sdk, and ensure that string support works
 - [ ] Switch assert to appAssert